kas1330/Javascript-Quiz/README.md

 15. When the submit button is clicked, the high score should be save in local storage and user should be shown a list of their high scores.
 16. The high scores should be shown from Highest to lowest.
+17. Just discovered that results page does not automatically come up if time hits 0.
+I can't figure out why.

 Link to deployed app: https://kas1330.github.io/Javascript-Quiz/